remiomosowon/pyeasyga/README.rst

 Introduction
 ------------
-A simple and easy-to-use Genetic Algorithm implementation library in Python.
+A simple and easy-to-use implementation of a Genetic Algorithm library in Python.

 ``pyeasyga`` provides a simple interface to the power of Genetic Algorithms (GAs).
 You don't have to have expert GA knowledge in order to use it.